waelhasan/filedljs/README.md

 - Accepts an onProgress callback, which receives a state object to indicate the progress of the downloading
 - Automatically monitor the download, and abort it if it is halted for a specific period (configurable)
 - Delete file if download didn't complete successfully (configurable)
+- Automatically retry downloading the file if something went wrong, and the maximum number of download attempts is configurable

 ### Installing